- Why do some people dislike the look of solar panels?

-The popularity of solar panels has increased year after year, with more people than ever choosing to power their homes with these devices.
-They provide an excellent way to reduce our reliance on unsustainably sourced electricity, as they use only the sun to generate power.
+Solar panels are excellent way to reduce your reliance on fossil fuels, as they use only the sun to generate power.
 The cost of solar panels has even shrunk by 80% over the past decade.

-Solar panels sound great then, right?
+They sound great, right?
 Well, despite their benefits, some people aren’t fans!
 It’s often not what they do that’s the problem though – it’s what they look like.

 At The Eco Experts, we’re obsessed with all things solar, so we want to get to the bottom of the aesthetics debate surrounding solar panels.
 Are they too ugly for our neighbourhoods?
 Do their benefits outweigh their supposed eyesore status?
 Find out here.